-We have assessed SCF's capital buffer at baa2, which compares well with that of its domestic peers.
-The bank had a Moody's-adjusted tangible common equity-to-risk weighted assets ratio of 11.9% as of the end of December 2018.
+We have assessed SCF's Capital Buffer at baa2, which compares well with that of its domestic peers.
+The bank had a Moody's-adjusted tangible common equity-to-risk weighted assets ratio of 11% as of the end of December 2019.
+The supervisory measures announced by the ECB give banks significant additional leeway to absorb asset-quality deterioration because capital requirements have temporarily been lowered (please see the Recent developments section).

-SCF reported a fully loaded Common Equity Tier 1 capital ratio of 12.37% as of the end of June 2019, above the 12.28% reported as of December 2018.
-The bank shows a buffer of more than 400 basis points over its 2018 Supervisory Review and Evaluation Process (SREP) requirement of 8.15% and stood slightly above the system average Common Equity Tier 1 capital ratio of 11.6% as of the end of June 2019.
+SCF reported a fully loaded Common Equity Tier 1 (CET1) capital ratio of 12.5% as of the end of December 2019, more than the 12.3% reported as of December 2018.
+The bank shows a buffer of more than 350 basis points over its 2019 Supervisory Review and Evaluation Process (SREP) requirement of 8.85% and slightly above the system average CET1 ratio of 11.9% as of the end of December 2019.